AdobeDocs/cc-everywhere/src/pages/guides/concepts/client-based-entitlement-onboarding.md

 **ClientAuthProvider Interface:**

-The `clientAuthProvider` callback should return an object containing token, expiry time, and user GUID in the appropriate format:
+The `clientAuthProvider` callback should return an object containing token, expiry time, and userGuid in the appropriate format:

 ```typescript
 interface ClientAuthProvider {